 The Fortify Jenkins Plugin works with the software packages listed in the following table.
 Your specific requirements depend on the build tools you are using.
-This table also provides information to help you prepare for the configuration of your Bamboo plan.
+This table also provides information to help you prepare for the configuration of your buld step.

-Software Version Notes

-Jenkins server 2.121.2 or later

-Micro Focus Fortify Static Code Analyzer (Optional) 18.20 or later To scan your project with Fortify Static Code Analyzer, you must either have the path to the Fortify Static Code Analyzer installation directory or make sure that the PATH environment variable includes the sourceanalyzer executable.
+Software Version Notes Micro Focus Fortify Static Code Analyzer (Optional) 18.20 or later To scan your project with Fortify Static Code Analyzer, you must either have the path to the Fortify Static Code Analyzer installation directory so you can specify it in the configuration or make sure that the PATH environment variable includes the sourceanalyzer executable (see "Configuring the Fortify Jenkins Plugin" on page 12).

-Software Version Notes Micro Focus Fortify Software Security Center (Optional) 18.20 or later To upload scan results to Fortify Software Security Center, make sure that you have: • The Fortify Software Security Center URL • A Fortify Software Security Center authentication token of type CIToken (see "Preparing Fortify Software Security Center to Work with the Fortify Jenkins Plugin" on page 9) Maven 3.x To integrate the scan with Maven, you must install the Fortify Maven plugin, which is available when you install Fortify SCA and Apps.
+Software Version Notes Micro Focus Fortify Software Security Center (Optional) 18.20 or later To upload scan results to Fortify Software Security Center, to trigger a build failure based on scan results, and to see results in Jenkins, make sure that you have: The Fortify Software Security Center URL A Fortify Software Security Center authentication token of type CIToken (see "Preparing Fortify Software Security Center to Work with the Fortify Jenkins Plugin" on page 11) Maven 3.x To integrate the scan with Maven, you must install the Fortify Maven plugin, which is available when you install Fortify SCA and Apps.
 Fortify recommends that you use the same Fortify Maven Plugin version as the Fortify Static Code Analyzer version and that you install the source version of the Fortify Maven Plugin rather than the binary version.
 You must install the Fortify Maven Plugin for the same user who is running Jenkins.
 If you use a proxy, then you need to configure proxy settings for the Fortify Maven Plugin.
-For information, see the Settings Reference at https://maven.apache.org For more information about build integration

-Software Version Notes with the Fortify Maven Plugin, see the Micro Focus Fortify Static Code Analyzer User Guide.
-MSBuild 4.x, 12.0, 14.0, 15.0 Visual Studio (devenv) 2013, 2015, 2017 To scan .NET projects, Fortify recommends that the system have a full installation of Visual Studio and the Fortify Visual Studio Extension for your specific version of Visual Studio.
+For information, see the Settings Reference at https://maven.apache.org.
+For more information about build integration with the Fortify Maven Plugin, see the Micro Focus Fortify Static Code Analyzer User Guide .
+MSBuild 4.x, 12.0, 14.0, 15.0 Visual Studio (devenv) 2013, 2015, 2017